GenericMappingTools/gmt/doc/rst/source/GMT_Docs.rst

 binary table data the **-h** option may specify how many bytes should be skipped before the data section is reached.
 Binary files may also contain segment-headers separating data segments.
-These segment-headers are simply data records whose fields are all set to NaN; see Appendix `B. GMT file formats`_ for complete documentation.
+These segment-headers are simply data records whose fields are all set to NaN; see Chapter `GMT file formats`_ for complete documentation.

 If filenames are given for reading, GMT programs will first look for them in the current directory.
 If the file is not found, the programs